TedHusted/awake/awake.md/awake.md

 “Stop it, mom.
 It’s a simple procedure.
 I don’t even have to change into a gown.
 It’s one step above having my ears pierced.”
 Julie’s pageboy haircut showed off her ears, which already had three piercings each.
 The rows of silver earrings went well with the blue and purple streaks in her platinum hair.

 “I know, dear.
-I’m a mom, and moms worry.”
+I’m a mom.
+Moms worry.”

 The door to the small examination room opens, and the nurse practitioner joins them.
 Julie is sitting on a green exam table, covered with fresh paper from a roll at the far end.
 Jill is sitting across from the door, next to a small desk.

 “Big day,” says Darlene.
 “Are you ready for your first implant?”

-Julie nods vigorously, while Jill says, “Offspring is ready, I’m not.”
+Julie nods vigorously, while Jill says, “Offspring is ready.
+I’m not.”

 “There’s nothing to worry about, Mom,” Darlene says smiling.
 “We inject chips all the time.
 A bot could do it, but we like the human touch. — Is the phone ready to go with the Link app?”